Tamschi/lignin/README.md

 ¹ See [Element.tagName (MDN)](https://developer.mozilla.org/en-US/docs/Web/API/Element/tagName).
 This avoids case-insensitive comparisons.

+## Implementation Contract

+There are a few ecosystem compatibility rules that aren't covered by Rust's type system or the `unsafe` keyword.
+Please see [the main module documentation](https://docs.rs/lignin/0.0.5/lignin/#implementation-contract) for more information.

 ## Prior Art

 * Dodrio, which didn't quite satisfy my requirements but generally inspired this approach.

+## Thanks

+To [Dronaroid](https://twitter.com/artdron) for finding a great name for this library, [@platy](https://github.com/platy) for criticism and pushing me towards a better implementation, and everyone on the Rust Programming Language Community Server discord who answered my questions that came up during the rewrite.

 ## License